Table of Contents

-When the governors saw that Daniel prayed to God, they went directly to the king accusing him of breaking the royal decree and that he does not show due regard for the king (v.
-13).
+When the governors saw that Daniel prayed to God, they went directly to the king accusing him of breaking the royal decree and that he does not show due regard for the king (verse 13).
 As the king heard their accusation of Daniel, he was greatly displeased with himself.
 For he saw the snare that had been set for him.
 And he realized that the whole plan had been fabricated, not to bring glory to his reign but to deprive him of a true friend and trustworthy governor.

 Therefore, the king set his mind to save Daniel.
 To that end, he labored till sunset to deliver him.
-But the evil officials said to the king, “Know, O king, that it is the law of the Medes and Persians that no decree or statute which the king establishes may be changed (v.
-14,15).
+But the evil officials said to the king, “Know, O king, that it is the law of the Medes and Persians that no decree or statute which the king establishes may be changed (verse 14,15).
 Despite his fervent efforts, the king could find no legal loophole to save Daniel and at the same time keep the Median and Persian law.

 The king went to his palace and spent the night fasting; and no musicians were brought before him.
 And he could not sleep.
 And as soon as he arose at morning dawn, he went hastily to the lions’ den.
-And he cried out with a sad voice saying, “Daniel, servant of the living God, has your God, whom you serve continually, been able to deliver you from the lions?” (v.
-20).
+And he cried out with a sad voice saying, “Daniel, servant of the living God, has your God, whom you serve continually, been able to deliver you from the lions?” (verse 20).
 His words suggest that Daniel had instructed him concerning the nature and power of the true God.

 Then, Daniel said to the king, “O king, live forever!
-My God sent His angel and shut the lions’ mouths, so that they have not hurt me, because I was found innocent before Him; and also, O king, I have done no wrong before you” (v.
-22).
+My God sent His angel and shut the lions’ mouths, so that they have not hurt me, because I was found innocent before Him; and also, O king, I have done no wrong before you” (verse 22).
 So, the king was very happy and commanded that they should take Daniel up out of the den.
 And no injury whatever was found on him, because he believed in his God.

 The requirements of the royal decree had been met.
-That decree had not required the execution of the transgressor, but only that he “be cast into the den of lions” (v.
-7).
-Then, the king commanded to throw the people who had accused Daniel into the den of lions with their children, and their wives as a punishment for their conspiracy (v.
-24).
+That decree had not required the execution of the transgressor, but only that he “be cast into the den of lions” (verse 7).
+Then, the king commanded to throw the people who had accused Daniel into the den of lions with their children, and their wives as a punishment for their conspiracy (verse 24).

-Darius praises God
+Darius Praises God